-- Craft a Rule of Life for Fall (300 words), due October 4. - Complete all practices for week 3 including Journal #2, due September 27. - Complete all practices for week 13 including Journal #5, due December 6. - Write a Fall Semester Review (500 words) due December 17. - Participate weekly in your small group. - Write a 1-page reflection on their Fall Retreat, scheduled by you in your local area, due December 17. - Designate an intentional time and place for listening and responding to God.
+- Complete all practices for week 3 including Journal #2, due September 25. - Craft a Rule of Life for Fall (300 words), due October 2. - Complete all practices for week 13 including Journal #5, due December 4. - Write a Fall Semester Review (500 words) due December 17. - Participate weekly in your small group, even if you don't do any other practices that week. - Write a 1-page reflection on your Fall Retreat (scheduled in your local area), if you were not able to attend the August retreat at Shalom, due December 17. - Designate an intentional time and place for listening and responding to God.
 It is encouraged to use the work of this course as the practices for your time with God. - Regular engagement on-line for distance and campus students, and attendance in class for campus students. - Regular participation in a worshiping community as a worshipper; campus students regular participation in UDTS prayer and chapel opportunities.